Doing business with DNREC during the coronavirus period. More Info

 Recreational fishing licenses are now available through the Digital DNREC ePermitting system.
 As more licenses and permits are added, links here will take you to that system.

-Note: If you already purchased a fishing, charter or head boat license in 2020 using the old system, your license is still valid.
+Note: If you already purchased a fishing license in 2020 using the old system, your license is still valid.
 We will migrate your 2020 license data into our new system so you can access all of your purchases under your DNREC account.

 A Delaware recreational fishing license covers recreational fishing, crabbing and clamming in all Delaware waters.
 Licenses must be purchased annually by recreational anglers.
 In addition to the license, recreational anglers who purchase an individual fishing license or resident boat fishing license will automatically be issued a Delaware Fisherman Information Network (FIN) number.